StuckiSimon/strahl/website/docs/tutorial-basic.md

 #### Assign material

-Now we need to set a material onto the objects.
+Now, we need to set a material onto the objects.

 ```ts title="main.js"
 // diff-add